fans656/mint-dev/README.md

-# mint - Computer network simulation library
+# mint

+A Python library for computer network simulation.

 Example usage: